Wedding customs by country: Scotland

+There is nearly always dancing following the meal, with the style of music being selected by the couple to suit their preference.
+Often in Scotland this takes the form of a céilidh, a night of Scottish country dancing in couples and groups (sets) to live traditional music.
+This may be performed by a specialist céilidh band, though many non-specialist bands will also incorporate some traditional céilidh dances in their repertoire along with a range of music of all styles to suit tastes.
+The first dance is led by the bride and groom, followed by the rest of the bridal party and finally the guests.

+The cake-cutting ceremony takes place; the bride and groom jointly hold a cake cutter and cut the first pieces of the wedding cake.
+Gifts are not opened at the reception; they are either opened ahead of time and sometimes displayed at the reception, or if guests could not deliver gifts ahead of time, they are placed on a table at the reception for the bride and groom to take home with them and open later.

+It is the norm for the groom and much of the male bridal party and guests to wear kilts, although suits are also worn.
+Kilts and Highland dress are often rented for this purpose.
+A sprig of white heather is usually worn as a buttonhole for good luck.

+Sweden

 In a Swedish church wedding, the priest generally doesn't say when the couple may kiss each other, in contrast to Anglo-Saxon traditions.
 It is probably because the kiss doesn't traditionally belong to Swedish wedding customs, but has relatively recently been associated with marriage.

 In Swedish weddings, the bride and groom usually go down the aisle together, rather than the bride being escorted by her father.
 The symbolism is that of a free man and a free woman voluntarily uniting in marriage.

 It is custom in Sweden that instead of guests bringing gifts for the bride and groom, they will pay for the dinner and drinks in order to help pay for the cost of the wedding.
 An older tradition is that the bride's parents will give her one gold and one silver coin, which she puts in her shoe.

-Unlike the United States, it is also customary have a simple wedding party, consisting of one or two bride's maid and one groom's man.
-Lastly, at the wedding party the couple is placed at the head of a U shaped table instead of a separate head table for the bridal party.
+It is customary to have a simple wedding party, consisting of one or two bride's maid and one groom's man.
+Lastly, at the wedding party the couple is placed at the head of a U-shaped table instead of a separate head table for the bridal party.